keithjgrant/keithjgrant.com/content/posts/2020/04/client-side-npm.md

 The key task here would be to ensure this can’t be spoofed.
 I would also presents the user with a big red dialog box about “unfamiliar package repository” if a site ever tried to install a package from anywhere else.
 (You could restrict it to npm only, but I want to leave the door open for alternatives like [Entropic](https://www.entropic.dev/).)
+Fingerprinting based on which packages load instantly from cache could also be a concern.

 ## Conclusion